Birth Rights in the European Union: Mobilizing Change

 4:50 Plenary Session

-This time will be reporting back from the round-table debates on strategies, conclusions, and next steps.
+This time will be for reporting back from the round-table sessions on strategies, conclusions, and next steps.

 5:45 Closing Session